 When learning how to make sourdough bread you will find it begins with a starter.
 This starter can be made in a couple of ways.
 If properly cared for this starter can last for years.
 Each time bread is being made a portion of this starter is used along with fresh ingredients.

 The sourdough starter is usually about 25% of the final dough.
-The starter is the leavening power of the bread.
+If learning how to make sourdough bread the starter is the leavening power of the bread.
 Each time the starter is used it must be replaced by more ingredients to keep it going.
-This method was used years ago with the absence of yeast.
-Today the starter can even begin by adding some yeast.
-The sourdough bread recipe is a heavier bread and is very delicious.
-Some recipes call for adding more yeast and some do not.
+This method was used years ago with the absence of yeast; before the birth of Christ.
+Today we make sour dough bread for the great flavor and the heavier texture rather than of necessity.
+The starter now often begins by adding some commercial yeast.
+Quite often yeast is added later when combing the final bread ingredients.

 Learn how to make sourdough bread using yeast.
-Place in glass bowl or crock 2 cups warm water, 2 cups flour and 1 package yeast; let stand 3 to 4 days.
+Place in glass bowl or crock 2 CUPS warm water, 2 CUPS flour and 1 TABLESPOON dry yeast; let stand 3 to 4 days.
 When mixture begins to ferment, skim off the top.
 Add enough flour and water to make a paste consistency.

 Each time the sour dough starter is used replenish with equal parts of milk and flour allowing it to stand several hours to become bubbly.
 It is best to make a sourdough bread recipe using the starter at least once a week.
 If the starter is not used for 2 weeks, remove half of the starter and replenish.